UK presses ahead with plan for first migrant deportation flight to Rwanda | Law-Order

 UK presses ahead with plan for first migrant deportation flight to Rwanda

-The government says the deportation strategy is needed to stem the flow of migrants risking their lives in Channel crossings and smash the people-smuggling networks.
-A government official, who asked not to be named, said there was the possibility individual legal challenges might mean the private plane the government has chartered leaves on Tuesday evening with no asylum seekers on it.
+The government says the deportation strategy is needed to stem the flow of migrants risking their lives in Channel crossings and smash people-smuggling networks.
+Judges in several courts have said there was a public interest in the Home Office being able to pursue the policy.

 - Country: